5rahim/seanime/DEVELOPMENT_AND_BUILD.md

 During development, the web interface is served by the Next.js development server instead of the Go server, leading to different ports.

-## Codegen
+## Handlers & Codegen

+> The following points are very important for understanding the codebase.

-1. All routes are declared in `internal/handlers/routes.go` where a `handler` method is passed to each route.
+- All routes are declared in `internal/handlers/routes.go` where a `handler` method is passed to each route.
-2. Route handlers are defined in `internal/handlers`.
+- Route handlers are defined in `internal/handlers`.
 - The comments above each route handler declaration is a form of documentation similar to OpenAPI
 - These comments allow the internal code generator (`codegen/main.go`) to generate endpoint objects & types for the client.
-   - Types for the frontend are auto-generated in `seanime-web/api/generated/types.ts` based on the `@returns` directive and request body variables of each route handler.
-The code generator will analyze the entire Go codebase and convert _returned_ public structs into Typescript types.
+- Types for the frontend are auto-generated in `seanime-web/api/generated/types.ts`, `seanime-web/api/generated/endpoint.types.ts`, `seanime-web/api/generated/hooks_template.ts` based on the comments above route handlers and all public Go structs.

 Run the `go generate` command at the top of `codegen/main.go` to generate the necessary types for the frontend.
-This should be done after making changes to the route handlers or structs returned by the route handlers.
+This should be done **each time you make changes** to the **route handlers** or **structs** that are used in the frontend.

 ## AniList GraphQL API

+> The following points are for understanding the AniList API integration.

 Anilist queries are defined in `internal/anilist/queries/*.graphql` and generated using `gqlgenc`.